contentful-userland/contentful.ex/README.md

 The official docs can be found here: https://www.contentful.com/developers/docs/references/content-delivery-api/.

-The read only API provides the content for Contenful apps.
+The API provides the content for Contenful apps.
 It's read only and the recommended way to deliver large amounts of content.

 ### Contentful Management API (CMA)